amazon-biobank/biobank/README.md

 In addition, DNA data is distributed using BitTorrent protocol.
 So, only BitTorrent magnet links are registered on the blockchain.
 (See [Torrente](https://doi.org/10.5753/sbseg_estendido.2021.17343))
 * Size of a BitTorrent magnet link: 20 bytes
-* Time to generate a magnet link from a X GB file: X seconds
+* Time to generate a magnet link from a 1 GB file: 18 seconds
-* Time to download a X GB using Torrente and micropayments: X seconds
+* Time to download 1 GB using Torrente and micropayments (2MB/s network): 9 minutes
+   - For reference: Time taken to download 1 GB in a conventional BitTorrent without micropayments (2MB/s network): 8 and half minutes

 Below are preliminary numbers about some operations of the system.
 Note that it was measured using a remote private server, contacted via VPN rather than using the public Internet.
 Also, we used a Hyperledger Fabric test network, instead of a production-ready one.
 * Time taken to register a DNA on the blockchain: X seconds